villeverkkonen/coronadesk/README.md

 In 'Details' you can see info for last 60 days for selected country.

+From upper right corner you can switch between dark and light mode.

 Techonologies:
 - React
 - use-simple-state dependency free state manager using hooks